 - Birth Place

-- Born in a restricted OBC access state in the United States.
-This means that you were born in a state that does not allow access to an original birth certificate except by court order.
-A map of the 26 states that we categorize as restricted is here.
+- Born in a restricted OBC rights state in the United States.
+This means that you were born in a state that does not allow an adult obtee to obtain an original birth certificate except by court order.
+A map of the 22 states that I categorize as restricted is here.

 - Born in another country and adopted in the United States.